AP Explains: US sanctions on Huawei bite, but who gets hurt?

 THE SANCTIONS' BITE

 Analysts predict consumers will abandon Huawei for other smartphone makers if Huawei can only use a stripped-down version of Android.
 Huawei, now the No. 2 smartphone supplier, could fall behind Apple to third place.
 Google could seek exemptions, but would not comment on whether it planned to do so.

 WHO USES HUAWEI ANYWAY?

-While most consumers in the U.S. don't even know how to pronounce Huawei (it's "HWA-way), its brand is well known in most of the rest of the world, where people have been buying its smartphones in droves.
+While most consumers in the U.S. don't even know how to pronounce Huawei (it's "HWA-way"), its brand is well known in most of the rest of the world, where people have been buying its smartphones in droves.

 Huawei stealthily became an industry star by plowing into new markets, developing a lineup of phones that offer affordable options for low-income households and luxury models that are siphoning upper-crust sales from Apple and Samsung in China and Europe.
 About 13 percent of its phones are now sold in Europe, estimates Gartner analyst Annette Zimmermann.